cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler) is a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.

+**DISCLAIMER**: This is an unofficial chart not supported by Vertical Pod Autoscaler authors.

 ## TL;DR;

 ```bash